scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

    }

    message ASEntry {
+       // The signed part of the AS entry.
+The body of the SignedMessage
+       // is the serialized ASEntrySignedBody.
+       // The signature input is defined as following:
+       //
+       // input(ps, i) = signed.header_and_body || associated_data(ps,i)
+       //
+       // associated_data(ps, i) =
+       //             ps.segment_info ||
+       //             ps.as_entries[1].signed.header_and_body ||
+       //             ps.as_entries[1].signed.signature ||
+       //             ...
+       //             ps.as_entries[i-1].signed.header_and_body ||
+       //             ps.as_entries[i-1].signed.signature
+       //
        SignedMessage signed = 1;
        // Optional
        PathSegmentUnsignedExtensions unsigned = 2;
    }

    message SignedMessage {
+       // Encoded header and body.
        bytes header_and_body = 1;
+       // Raw signature.
+The signature is computed over the
+       // concatenation of the header and body, and the optional
+       // associated data.
        bytes signature = 2;
    }

    message HeaderAndBodyInternal {
-       bytes header = 1;
+       // Encoded header suitable for signature computation. bytes header = 1;
-       bytes body = 2;
+       // Raw payload suitable for signature computation. bytes body = 2;
    }